 Since I fully believe in a student-centered approach to things, it did not seem odd to me to have them take responsibility for the events in question.

-However when it came to my own children in their elementary classrooms, the system was always to make sure that they were at home with a babysitter, or in some situations, there were seats set up in the hallway outside their classroom when the conference was to take place.
+However, when it came to my own children in their elementary classrooms, the system was always to make sure that they were at home with a babysitter, or in some situations, there were seats set up in the hallway outside their classroom when the traditional conferences were to take place.

-I understand that this is meant so the parents and teachers could have an open and honest dialogue without interruptions.
-However, this is a huge disservice to the child and why student-led conferences are so important to try.
+I understand that this is meant so the parents and teachers can have an open and honest dialogue without interruptions.
+However, this is a huge disservice to the child, and why student-led conferences are so important to try.

 At a very young age, this teaches them that they are not the ones who have control over their actions in the classroom.
 There are adults in their lives who will have the conversations to help guide them forward.

-Although this concept is not a negative one per se, it also takes away the ownership of the actions, achievements, and challenges of the student, no matter how old they are.
+Although this concept is not a negative one per se, it also takes away the ownership of their learning, achievements, and challenges of the student, no matter how old they are.

 Oh my goodness, what a difference with student-led conferences!